ABOAGORA: Mercury, the Winged Messenger

 Participation fees

-The participation fee for ABOAGORA 2025 was 50 €.
+The participation fee for ABOAGORA 2026 is 50 €.
 A reduced fee of 20 € applies for students, doctoral researchers, professional artists or other unwaged participants.

-The participation fee covers all sessions and catering during the coffee breaks.
+The participation fee covers all sessions, catering during the coffee breaks and the closing reception.
 If spaces are available, post-registration is available during the event at the event info desk.

 Some of the sessions, including the keynote AGORA sessions, are free and open to all.